How to Keep an RV Cool in Summer

 Clean refrigerator vents on RV exterior.

 To prevent heat from the fridge from spreading out into the RV, keep your RV fridge vent as clean as possible to allow the heat to effectively travel outside.
 Be super careful when cleaning.
-Wipe out dirt and debris, but do not to allow any water to get inside the vent.
+Wipe out dirt and debris, but do not allow any water to get inside the vent.

 Keep the Door Shut